forestdatapartnership/whisp/README.md

 #### Conversions via GEE Code Editor: Uploading Shapefile as a GEE Asset

-However, as large or detailed polygon data may cause conversion errors, for more reliable functionality, you can also upload a shapefile straight into the GEE code editor where it is stored as a feature collection asset.
-This is documented [here](link_to_gee_code_editor_doc) as well as below.
+As large or detailed polygon data may cause conversion errors, for more reliable functionality, you can also upload a shapefile straight into the GEE code editor where it is stored as a feature collection asset.
+This is documented [here](https://developers.google.com/earth-engine/guides/table_upload#:~:text=4326%20before%20uploading.-,Upload%20a%20Shapefile,on%20your%20local%20file%20system.) as well as below.

 1. Go to Assets in the top left panel in the Earth Engine Code Editor page.
 2. Clicking on it will open the Asset Manager.